 The Board delegated its role of reviewing the adequacy and effectiveness of internal controls to the AC.
-The AC assesses the internal controls via its review of the quarterly reports submitted by Management, observations reported by the external auditors and internal audit reports submitted by the Group Internal Audit Department.
+The AC assesses the internal controls via its review of the quarterly reports submitted by Management, observations reported by the external auditors and the Group Internal Audit Department.
 In addition, for the period under review, the Board has received opinions from the Managing Director, Deputy Chief Executive Officer and Finance Director that the Group's risk management and internal control system is reasonably adequate and effective in material respects.